fxlin/p3-tee/docs/quickstart.md

 ```
 Why the magical filename?
 This is because each TA is named after a unique UUID.
 In this example, it is defined in `hello_world_ta.h`.
 The build script will pick the UUID up and name the output binary after it.

-Restart QEMU, and check if the newly build TA is baked into our rootfs:
+Restart QEMU, and check if the newly build TA is included into our rootfs:

 ```bash
 # (In the normal world console):